Ebola infects 6 schoolkids in Uganda as contagion fear grows

 The children, who attend three different schools in Kampala, are among at least 15 people in the city confirmed to have been infected with Ebola, according to a statement by Health Minister Jane Ruth Aceng.

-The children are members of a family exposed to the disease by a man who traveled from one Ebola-hit district and sought treatment in Kampala, the statement said.
+The children are members of a family exposed to the disease by a man who traveled from one Ebola-hit district, sought treatment in Kampala and died there, the statement said.

+“He is responsible for infecting the family of seven, including the neighbors and many others,” the statement said, speaking of the traveling Ebola patient.
+“We were able to get this cluster, plus one other, because of the ministry’s vigilance in contact tracing and field case management.”

-Authorities are “following up” 170 contacts from the schools attended by the six children, it said.
+Authorities are “following up” 170 contacts from schools the six children attend, it said.

+Fears that Ebola could spread far from the outbreak’s epicenter compelled authorities to impose an ongoing lockdown, including nighttime curfews, on two of the five districts reporting Ebola cases on Oct.
+16. The measures were put in place after a man infected with Ebola traveled to Kampala and died there, becoming the city’s first confirmed Ebola case.

+Tracing contacts is key to stemming the spread of contagious diseases like Ebola.

 Ebola, which manifests as a viral hemorrhagic fever, has infected 109 people and killed 30 since Sept.
 20, when the outbreak was declared several days after the disease began spreading in a rural community in central Uganda.